-Based on the above features, MQTT protocol is perfectly applied into the IoT solutions with very “Low-bandwidth and unreliable links”.
-It also becomes an important function in the network server software embedded in Ursalink LoRaWAN gateways.
+Based on the above features, MQTT protocol is perfectly applied to the IoT solutions with very “Low-bandwidth and unreliable links”.
+It also becomes an important function in the network server software embedded in Ursalink LoRaWAN® gateways.

 The Network Structure for MQTT Forwarding:

-- The LoRaWAN gateway, or more specifically the embedded network server software, is in the intersection of the two sets, LoRaWAN and MQTT.
-Its task is to forward the collected data from the local LoRaWAN sensors/nodes to the MQTT Broker by publishing the appropriate data to a specific MQTT topic, and subscribing a topic in the MQTT Broker when there’s update on this topic, the gateway will know and broadcast the data back to the local sensors/nodes.
+- The LoRaWAN® gateway, or more specifically the embedded network server software, is at the intersection of the two sets, LoRaWAN® and MQTT.
+Its task is to forward the collected data from the local LoRaWAN® sensors/nodes to the Broker by publishing the appropriate data to a specific MQTT topic, and subscribing a topic in the Broker when there’s an update on this topic, the gateway will know and broadcast the data back to the local sensors/nodes.

 In this PoC project, UC11-T1 and Ursalink UG85 indoor gateway are integrated with Siemens’ demo-site for the cloud-based solution Climatix IC platform.
 The communication between the gateway and Node-RED is facilitated by MQTT Broker.
-Thanks to the embedded Network Server software, the UG85 gateway works as a MQTT Client here to send/receive message via MQTT protocol in Internet.
+Thanks to the embedded Network Server software, the UG85 gateway works as a MQTT Client here to send/receive messages via MQTT protocol on the Internet.

 - Highly efficient information distribution